 Chief Mayers was a founder and the past Director of South Carolina’s urban search and rescue program.
-A graduate of the National Fire Academy Executive Fire Officer Program, Chief Mayers completed his degree in Organizational Leadership from Columbia Southern University and holds a degree in Fire Science Technology from Savannah Technical Institute.
-He is currently enrolled as a Senior at Columbia Southern University, where he is pursuing a degree in Organizational Leadership.
-He has earned and maintains professional certifications as a fire officer, instructor, hazardous materials technician, and SCUBA instructor, and he was a National Registry Paramedic for 25 years before finally retiring those credentials.
+A graduate of the National Fire Academy Executive Fire Officer Program, Chief Mayers completed his degree in Organizational Leadership from Columbia Southern University and holds a degree in Fire Science Technology from Savannah Technical College.
+These reinforce his national professional certifications as a fire officer, instructor, hazardous materials technician, and SCUBA instructor; Mick was also a National Registry Paramedic and EMT Instructor for 25 years before finally retiring those credentials.
 Chief Mayers began his emergency services career in Bridgeport, PA in 1980.

 Among many commendations, Mick received his department’s Meritorious Service Medal in 1984 and again in 2009.
-In 2005, Chief Mayers was recognized by the South Carolina State Senate for his work in development of the South Carolina US&R program in 2005, and then honored later that year by the South Carolina Department of Fire and Life Safety for leading SC-TF1 into service in St. Tammany and St. Bernard Parishes (Louisiana) after Hurricane Katrina.
+In 2005, Chief Mayers was recognized by the South Carolina State Senate for his work developing the South Carolina US&R program and then honored later that year by the South Carolina Department of Fire and Life Safety for leading SC-TF1 into service in St. Tammany and St. Bernard Parishes (Louisiana) after Hurricane Katrina.
 Chief Mayers served many years as a special operations program manager and has held command positions during response to many national disasters, national security events, and in protective details for several Presidents and Vice-Presidents of the United States.